Register for Free edWebinars Below

 - Practical examples of how principles of the Science of Learning can be applied to both learning and teaching efforts

-By the end of this edWebinar, participants will be familiar with some principles of the Science of Learning, be able to identify ways to modify instruction for improved outcomes, and identify changes to maximize their own learning.
+By the end of this edWebinar, viewers will be familiar with some principles of the Science of Learning, be able to identify ways to modify instruction for improved outcomes, and identify changes to maximize their own learning.
 This presentation will be of interest to K-8 teachers, librarians, and school and district leaders.
-There will be time for questions at the end of the presentation.

 About the Presenter

 Paul Ownby, Senior Product Manager for Learning.com, provides product direction for Learning.com’s digital literacy, computer science and coding curricular products.
 Paul has worked in product management and content development for over 20 years with a particular focus on technology and education.
 As part of the initial product and development team for Learning.com’s EasyTech curriculum, Paul worked closely with co-founder Barclay Burns to establish content design guidelines for Learning.com’s interactive lessons that leveraged principles found in the Science of Learning to maximize learning in online lessons.
 He is passionate about digital and technical learning, and leveraging what we know about how we learn to make learning and teaching efforts more efficient.

 About the Host